aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/odsofieldmapdata/_index.md

 Specifies how a column in the external data source shall be mapped to the predefined merge fields within the document.

+To learn more, visit the [Mail Merge and Reporting](https://docs.aspose.com/words/net/mail-merge-and-reporting/) documentation article.

 ```csharp
 public class OdsoFieldMapData
 ```